Motor vehicle accidents involving power lines

 Electricity can energize vehicles and objects in car accidents

-Always assume that cars, trucks and any other vehicles involved in the accident are energized with electricity.
-Fallen or broken power lines may still be energized, even if they're not sparking, smoking or making a buzzing sound.
+Always assume that any vehicle involved in the accident is energized with electricity.
+Fallen or broken power lines may be energized, even if they're not sparking, smoking or making a buzzing sound.

 - If you can safely drive out from under the power line or away from the source of electricity, do so.
 Travel the length of a bus - about 10 metres (33 feet) - before stopping.

 - If you can't drive the vehicle - if you're injured, if the vehicle is inoperable, or there are obstacles in your way - stay where you are until help arrives.
 Unless there's a secondary emergency, such as a fire in the vehicle - you're safer where you are.

 - If you absolutely must get out of the vehicle (e.g. because of a fire), remember you must not touch the vehicle and the ground at the same time with any part of your body or clothing.
 Be sure to follow these steps: